 Vayego: a new insecticide to protect crops

-Your views are now being sought on an application to introduce Vayego, a new insecticide, into New Zealand.
+We sought your views on an application to introduce Vayego, a new insecticide, into New Zealand.

 Bayer New Zealand Limited has applied to us to import for release a new insecticide to New Zealand.